Robin Byrd: In popular culture

 Byrd's show and filmography have made her a local celebrity and to some extent, a national one.
 She is a frequent presenter at New York City adult entertainment, gay pride, and AIDS awareness events.
 The Robin Byrd Show was parodied on Saturday Night Live in a series of skits airing in 1997 and 1998; Byrd was played by Cheri Oteri.

 In 1999, Richard Avedon photographed Byrd for a feature in The New Yorker on famous and influential New Yorkers.
 Byrd has also branched out into other adult-oriented businesses, including phone sex lines and ringtones.

 In 2015, Robin released "Touch Me", a dance single with recording artist Lovari.

+The 2026 documentary Bang My Box: The Robin Byrd Story examines Byrd's life and career.
+Released on HBO, the film was directed by Jyllian Gunther and Stephanie Schwam and produced by Sarah Jessica Parker.
+The title refers to the Robin Byrd Shows theme song, "Bang My Box"..
+In the documentary, Byrd is shown celebrating her 70th birthday in 2025.

+Personal life

+Byrd met her future husband Shelly Byrd in 1974; they married in 1983.
+Shelly also acted as co-producer on the Robin Byrd Show.
+Byrd has a home on Fire Island and an apartment in Manhattan.